SourceDiver42/plyoung.github.io/pages/blox/blox-ui-updaters.md

 Button Action
 -------------

-The Button Action gives you a way to trigger a bind of a Property or DataProvider when a UI Button's Click event is triggered.
-The most common use would be to bind to a Property (which can be either property, field or method members of a type).
+The Button Action gives you a way to trigger a bind of a DataProvider when a UI Button's Click event is triggered.
+The most common use would be to bind to a member (which can be either property, field or method members of a type).
 It also allows you to send values to the bound method or set the value on a bound property or field.

+The [Blackboard](blox-databinding.html#blackboard) allows you to define values which can be accessed in the Data bind.
+YTou could for example use this to send values to a Member Bind like a function which requires one or more arguments when invoked.